emmendorfer/sim/README.md

 #  - filtered dtm

 The method is described and evaluated in the paper:
 L.R.
 Emmendorfer, I.B.
 Emmendorfer, L.P.M. de Almeida, D.C.L.
 Alves and J.A.
-Neto.
-A Self-Interpolation Method for Digital Terrain Model Generation (submitted), 2021.
+Neto (2021) A Self-interpolation Method for Digital Terrain Model Generation.
+In: Gervasi O. et al. (eds) Computational Science and Its Applications – ICCSA 2021.
+ICCSA 2021.
+Lecture Notes in Computer Science, vol 12949.
+Springer, Cham. https://doi.org/10.1007/978-3-030-86653-2_26